-The Group, with the assistance of an independent valuer, assessed the fair value of certain investments as of the balance sheet date, using significant unobservable input including price-to-sales multiples of comparable companies and a discount for lack of marketability (the "DLOM").
-The Group concluded that impairment was warranted for certain investments as of December 31, 2021 and 2022 and recognized impairment charges for investments without readily determinable fair value of US\$nil, US\$4,038 and US\$10,805 for the years ended December 31, 2020, 2021 and 2022, respectively, which are related to investees in sports nutrition products business, e-commerce platforms business, publishing and logistics business, information technology business, gaming business and advertising business whose financial performance was unsatisfactory with no obvious upturn or potential financing solutions in the foreseeable future.
+The Company, with the assistance of an independent valuer, assessed the fair value of certain investments as of the balance sheet date, using significant unobservable input including price-to-sales multiples of comparable companies and a discount for lack of marketability (the "DLOM").
+The Company concluded that impairment was warranted for certain investments as of December 31, 2021, 2022 and 2023 and recognized impairment charges for investments without readily determinable fair value of US\$4,038, US\$10,805 and US\$1,034 for the years ended December 31, 2021, 2022 and 2023, respectively, which are related to investees in sports nutrition products business, e-commerce platforms business, publishing and logistics business, information technology business, gaming business, advertising business whose financial performance was unsatisfactory with no obvious upturn or potential financing solutions in the foreseeable future.